irufus/gdax-java/README.md

 ## WebsocketFeed API
 ---------------------

 The WebsocketFeed is implemented and works.
-To use the WSF check out the API documentation and look at websocketFeed.subscribe(String) method implementation as an example that already works.
+There are techniques to using it successfully for production use - e.g. monitoring for 'heartbeats'.
+To use the WSF check out the API documentation and look at usages of `websocketFeed.subscribe(String)` as an example that already works.

 ## Updates - v 0.11.0
 -------------------